🇲🇦Morocco

 Tayyibat in Morocco : tagine, mechoui and the Atlas markets

-Morocco offers a rich Tayyibat-compatible cuisine once you remove the onion-tomato-cumin trinity that dominates classic tagines.
-Lamb tagine with prunes and almonds, mechoui slow-roasted with herb butter, and Berber sourdough bread are core.
+Morocco offers a rich Tayyibat-compatible cuisine.
+In the strict Tayyibat palette, the classic tagine trinity needs only one full removal : cumin (banned, replaced by green cardamom and saffron).
+Onion stays tayyib when cooked (preferably finely chopped or blended into the sauce, never raw), tomato becomes tayyib in Attaybatte preparation (peeled, deseeded, cooked, three cumulative conditions), garlic is now excluded entirely.
+Lamb tagine with prunes and almonds (no almonds for strict palette), mechoui slow-roasted with herb butter, and Berber sourdough bread are core.
 Argan oil is allowed in moderation as a luxury fat alongside ghee and olive oil.
 The challenge is the bakery culture obsessed with white pastries (msemen, m'lawi, baghrir) all of which are khabaith.

 Where to source in Marrakesh and Casablanca